sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Convert To Grayscale](https://github.com/mheesakkers/sketch-plugin-convert-to-grayscale), by Misha: A simple Sketch plugin to convert selected shapes to grayscale colors
+- [Map Creator for Sketch](https://github.com/terence55/sketch-map-creator), by Terence Wu: Plugin to visually create static map(BaiduMap, MapBox, GoogleMap) with custom options
 - [Blur Artboard](http://blur.duanjun.net), by Duan: Add blur effect to artboards for testing visual hierarchy easily in your design process.
 - [SketchTurbo](https://github.com/usagimaru/SketchTurbo), by usagimaru: A plugin for Sketch that adjusts scroll speed on a canvas.
-- [Map Creator for Sketch](https://github.com/terence55/sketch-map-creator), by Terence Wu: Plugin to visually create static map(BaiduMap, MapBox, GoogleMap) with custom options
 - [exporter](https://github.com/maxbazarov/exporter), by MaxBazarov: Exports Sketch artboards into linked HTML files.
 - [GuideGuide](https://guideguide.me), by Cameron McEfee: Quickly and easily create grids and manipulate guides with a consistent UI in Photoshop, Illustrator, and Sketch
 - [FusionCool](https://github.com/alibaba-fusion/cool), by wwsun: Plugin to using resources of Fusion Design.